Click Here To Schedule A Consultation

 How many units of Botox are needed for jaw clenching?

 The number of units of Botox necessary to treat jaw clenching depends on several factors specific to each individual patient.
-Botox is an excellent solution to treat jaw clenching, as the Botox injection works to relax the masseter muscle responsible for jaw clenching.
+Botox injections are an excellent solution for treating jaw clenching, as they work to relax the masseter muscle responsible for bruxism.
 The Botox essentially “freezes” the jaw muscle, preventing it from contracting involuntarily or excessively.
 Usually, when injecting Botox into the jaw, Dr. Green may start with between 20 and 30 units of Botox on each side.
 The exact number of units of Botox needed depends on the masseter muscle size and the patient’s face shape.
 To treat the underlying causes of jaw clenching, Dr. Green may also inject Botox into the forehead and temple to relax the facial muscles there, which may be an additional 15-25 units of Botox.
 The best way to determine how many units of Botox are needed to treat your clenching is by consulting Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood.

-The cost of your TMJ Botox may vary depending on the geographic location of the office where you’re treated and the experience level of your injector.
+The cost of your TMJ Botox can vary depending on a range of factors, including the geographic location of the office where you’re treated, the experience level of your injector, and the amount of Botox required.
 Botox treatment may be priced per treatment area or by units of Botox used.
 The number of units of Botox needed to treat TMJ successfully varies from person to person, depending on the size and strength of their jaw muscles.
-On average, the price of Botox for TMJ or facial slimming is generally $1,000 per treatment.
-Still, following your initial consultation with Dr. Green, her office will be able to provide you with a clearer estimate of the cost of your TMJ Botox based on Dr. Green’s physical examination of the treatment area.
-Botox treatment with an experienced cosmetic, board-certified dermatologist like Dr. Green may be more expensive than a med spa or clinic with a nurse injector.
-However, the risks of developing more severe side effects are greatly reduced when your Botox injections are performed by an expert, board-certified dermatologist like Dr. Green.
+Following your initial consultation with Dr. Green, her office will be able to provide you with an estimate of the cost of your TMJ Botox.
+Botox treatment with an experienced board-certified dermatologist like Dr. Green may be more expensive than a med spa or clinic with a nurse injector.
+However, the risks of side effects are reduced by consulting an experienced, board certified physician for your Botox injections.

 Are there any side effects associated with TMJ Botox?
 What is the downside of Botox for TMJ?